locationtech/geomesa/docs/user/process.rst

 """"""""""""""""""""

-:download:`UniqueProcess_wps.xml </user/_static/process/UniqueProcess_wps.xml>` is a geoserver WPS call to the GeoMesa UniqueProcess that reports the unique names in in the 'Who' field of the Accumulo quickstart data for a restricted beounding box (-77.5, -37.5, -76.5, -36.5)).
+:download:`UniqueProcess_wps.xml </user/_static/process/UniqueProcess_wps.xml>` is a geoserver WPS call to the GeoMesa UniqueProcess that reports the unique names in in the 'Who' field of the Accumulo quickstart data for a restricted bounding box (-77.5, -37.5, -76.5, -36.5)).
 It can be run with the following curl call:

 .. code-block:: bash